Will my B.S. degree be awarded in Mechanical and Aerospace Engineering?

 If I am taking courses towards certification of a Minor outside of the Sibley School of Mechanical and Aerospace Engineering, can I use any of those Minor courses to also satisfy M.E. degree requirements?

 Consult the Engineering Handbook for eligibility and guidelines concerning Minors.
 For Mechanical Engineering degree candidates, Minors can typically fulfill three M.E. degree requirements--one technical elective and two advisor approved electives.
+In some cases, major approved electives may also count toward a minor.
 Minors will be posted on official transcripts after an application has been submitted and completion has been certified by the offering Major.
-Students pursuing a Minor in Mechanical Engineering, Aerospace Engineering, or Applied Math are required to submit an application for pre-approval of the selection of courses.
+Students pursuing a Minor in Mechanical Engineering, Aerospace Engineering, Robotics or Applied Math are required to submit an application for pre-approval of the selection of courses.

 What is MAE 1900/4900?

 Students have the opportunity to work on independent research projects and team projects under MAE Faculty guidance.
-MAE 1900, Freshman and Non-Technical Projects in M.E., is an elective, intended for freshmen enrolling in independent research and for other students in non-technical roles on project teams (ex. business team).
+MAE 1900, Freshman and Non-Technical Projects in M.E., is an elective, intended for freshmen enrolling in independent research and for other students in non-technical roles on project teams (e.g. business team).
 MAE 4900, Individual and Group Projects in Mechanical Engineering, is an elective, intended for sophomores, juniors and seniors doing research or working in technical roles on project teams.
 There are no mandatory requirements to take an MAE 4900 independent research project with a Faculty member or to be enrolled in an MAE 4900 project or team project to graduate.
-MAE 4900 may not satisfy Major Approved Elective I or II.
+MAE 4900 may not satisfy any Major Approved Electives.

 If a report is required by your research/project advisor, your MAE 4900 report should be submitted to your faculty project advisor at least 2 weeks before the end of the semester to allow time for grading and consideration for awards.